Death Reference Desk

 Hindu Fights for Open-Air Cremation

 Last week, a really interesting and potentially important court case appeared before a British Appeals Court.
-A British Hindu man, Davender Ghai, wants permission from the Newcastle City government to have his body cremated on an open air pyre.
+A British Hindu man, Davender Ghai, wants permission from the Newcastle City government to have his body cremated on an open air pyre, which was banned in 2006.

 Video Killed the Cremation Star… or So Suggests Casket Company